Audiobook Narrator, Actress, Writer, Podcaster

 Back and forth between Seattle & New York City

-Selma Dučanović is a Bosnian-American actress, writer, and singer-songwriter whose work spans theater, film, and music.
-Known for her dynamic storytelling and commanding stage presence, she brings a unique cross-cultural perspective to every project, drawing from her background as both a refugee and an artist rooted in two worlds.
+Selma Dučanović is a Bosnian-American actress, writer, audiobook narrator, and podcaster whose work spans theater, film, and music.
+Known for her dynamic storytelling and commanding stage presence, she brings a unique cross-cultural perspective to every project, drawing from her background as both a refugee and as an artist rooted in two worlds.

 Selma later trained at the Atlantic Acting School in New York City, where she received the Practical Aesthetics Scholarship and worked with the acting method developed by David Mamet and William H. Macy.
 Her conservatory work included a digital production of I am a Positive Person by Danny Rocco, created during the pandemic.

 Fluent in Bosnian/Croatian/Serbian and conversational in French, Selma is passionate about Eastern European and Balkan history.
-Beyond her artistic work, she enjoys soccer, Formula 1, and is currently learning High Valyrian through Duolingo.
+Beyond her artistic work, she enjoys watching sports such as soccer and Formula 1, and (fun fact!) she is currently learning High Valyrian through Duolingo.

 If you would like to get in touch with Selma, you can reach out through the “Contact” page above.